Scalars are universal: Equivariant machine learning, structured like classical physics: Related work

 \section{Related work}

 \paragraph{Group invariant and equivariant neural networks:} Symmetries have been used successfully for learning functions on images, sets, point clouds, and graphs.
-Neural networks can be designed to parameterize classes of functions satisfying different forms of symmetries, from the classical (approximately) translation-invariant convolutional neural networks \cite{lecun1989backpropagation}, to more recent architectures that define permutation invariant and equivariant functions on point clouds pioneered by deep sets and pointnets \cite{zaheer2017deep, qi2017pointnet, qi2017pointnet++}, to permutation-equivariant functions on graphs expressed as graph neural networks \cite{gori2005new, scarselli2008graph, kipf2016semi, duvenaud2015convolutional, gilmer2017neural, chen2019cdsbm}.
+Neural networks can be designed to parameterize classes of functions satisfying different forms of symmetries, from the classical (approximately) translation-invariant convolutional neural networks \cite{lecun1989backpropagation}---as well as new approaches that enforce additional symmetries (rotation, scale) on these networks \cite{wang2021incorporating, fuchs2020se, thomas2018tensor}---to more recent architectures that define permutation invariant and equivariant functions on point clouds pioneered by deep sets and pointnets \cite{zaheer2017deep, qi2017pointnet, qi2017pointnet++}, to permutation-equivariant functions on graphs expressed as graph neural networks \cite{gori2005new, scarselli2008graph, kipf2016semi, duvenaud2015convolutional, gilmer2017neural, chen2019cdsbm}.

-For instance, deep nets and pointnets parameterize functions on $(\mathbb R^d)^n $ that are invariant or equivariant with respect to the group of permutations $S_n$ acting as in Table~\ref{tab.actions}.
+For instance, deep sets and pointnets parameterize functions on $(\mathbb R^d)^n $ that are invariant or equivariant with respect to the group of permutations $S_n$ acting as in Table~\ref{tab.actions}.
 Invariant theory shows that all invariant and equivariant functions with respect to such actions can be approximated by easily characterized invariant polynomials \cite{weyl}.
 However, the permutation group can act in significantly more complicated ways.
 For instance, graph neural networks are equivariant with respect to a different action by permutations (conjugation) that is much harder to characterize (see Appendix~\ref{sec:app.irred}).

 Since being introduced by \cite{qi2017pointnet, zaheer2017deep}, deep learning on point clouds has been extremely fruitful, especially in computer vision \cite{guo2020deep}.
 Recently, new symmetries and invariances have been incorporated into the design of neural networks on point clouds; especially invariances and equivariances with respect to rigid motions such as translations and rotations.
 Many architectures have been proposed to satisfy those symmetries such as \cite{thomas2018tensor} based on irreducible representations (irreps), \cite{kondor2018covariant, zhang2019rotation} based on convolutions, \cite{fuchs2020se} employing spherical harmonics and irreps, \cite{zhao2020quaternion} using quaternions, and \cite{finzi2021practical} applying a set of constraints to satisfy the symmetries.
 Most of the implementations of the approaches mentioned above (except for \cite{finzi2021practical}) are limited to 2D or 3D point clouds.
 We provide an overview of the main approaches below and in Appendix~\ref{sec:app.irred}.